 The core section is kept tight throughout the exercise to stabilise the upper body and to support the lower back.

-Dumbbell Push Jerk is a great exercise to develop power, coordination, balance and stability.
+Dumbbell Push Jerks are a great exercise to develop power, coordination, balance and stability.

 Dumbbell Push Jerk Progression & Mobility